Thursday, October 10, 2024

 For help writing the paper contact CLAS at 893-3269.
 They have a writing lab that will help you with papers, and will even proofread your papers.
 They also offer help specifically to students for whom English is a second language.
 CLAS site: http://www.clas.sa.ucsb.edu/

 This quarter we have two spectacular field trips planned.
 Our first field trip is to the Los Angeles County Museum of Art (LACMA) and the second field trip is to the Getty Center.
-There are simply too many important exhibitions between these two museums that are relevant to Art 1A, therefore we will have two field trips.
+There are simply too many important exhibitions between these two museums, and therefore we will have two field trips.
 These field trips are all day events, and they are in lieu of the lectures that week.
-Sections are scheduled as planned.
-If you are unable to go to LACMA or the Getty Center, there is an alternative field trip for you to attend on your own during the week of our LACMA or Getty Trips.
-The alternative trip is to the and the Santa Barbara Museum of Art and the MCASB (details below).
+If you are unable to go to the Getty Center or LACMAthere is an alternative field trip for you to attend on your own during the week of our LACMA or Getty TripsThe alternative trip is to the Santa Barbara Museum of Art (details below).
 You must attend one of the Los Angeles field trips, and can do the other in Santa Barbara, if you can't make the trip to LA twice.
+It is preferable that you attend both Los Angeles field trips.

 A FEW TIPS TO PREPARE FOR OUR FIELD TRIPS: